 According to the Anti-Money Laundering Act (2017:630), we need to know if you are a politically exposed person, a so called PEP.
 The purpose of the law is to take measures against money laundering and financing of terrorism.

-A PEP is an individual who holds, or within the past 18 months has held, an important public function in a state or in the management of an international organization.
-The law also applies family members and close associates of a PEP.
+A PEP is an individual who holds, or within the past 18 months has held, an important public function in a state or the management of an international organization.
+The law also applies to family members and close associates of a PEP.

 You should answer YES, I am a PEP if you hold an important public function.
 The term “important public function” means:

 - Heads of state or government, ministers in government and deputy or assistant ministers.

 - Members of Parliament.